New England Journal of Medicine October 10, 2019

 Bottom Line

-The COMPLETE trial demonstrated that in patients with STEMI and multivessel coronary artery disease, a strategy of staged complete revascularization significantly reduces the risk of cardiovascular death or myocardial infarction compared to a culprit-lesion-only approach.
+In hemodynamically stable patients with STEMI and multivessel coronary artery disease, routine staged percutaneous coronary intervention of nonculprit lesions significantly reduced the composite risk of cardiovascular death or myocardial infarction compared to culprit-lesion-only PCI.

 Key Findings

-3. There was no significant difference between the two groups regarding major bleeding, stroke, or stent thrombosis.
+4. There were no significant differences between the two groups regarding safety endpoints, including rates of major bleeding, stroke, or stent thrombosis.

 Study Design